 W. Gale Lathes

-A previously unknown maker with no known surviving historical data, W.Gale is now known (according to the plats screwed to his lathes) to have been based at 105 Old Street, Lonon EC and (perhaps later) at Cow Cross Street, London EC.
+A previously unknown maker with no known surviving historical data, Mr W.Gale is now known (according to the plates screwed to his lathes) to have been based at 105 Old Street, Lonon EC and (perhaps later) at Cow Cross Street, London EC.
 The latter location, now named Cowcross Street, is in Clarkenwell, an area famous from the late 1700s to the 1950s for its concentration of light industry including many makers of watches, clocks and fine-quality machinery.

 Built circa 1830 to perhaps 1890, Gale lathes were typical of the lighter type offered for amateur and small workshop use - and almost identical to other London-built light lathes, the R.A.Lee and Pfeil.

-Common at the time on such lathes in both Europe and America, the headstock on both examples had a smooth, polished front face with a flat top and waisted sides; it held a spindle of the simplest kind with the front running in a single bearing and the other end supported against an adjustable, hardened centre .
+Common at the time on such lathes in both Europe and America, the headstock on all examples had a smooth, polished front face with a flat top and waisted sides; it held a spindle of the simplest kind with the front running in a single bearing and the other end supported against an adjustable, hardened centre .
 Among many other contemporary makers who used the same design were Britannia, F.Pratt, J.Buck, Selig Sonnenthal, Jarratt, S.Holmes, Goodwin, George Hatch, Arthur Frith, Bottun, Weisser,and Pfeil - the latter a maker of better-than-usual quality machines.
-The headstock pulley on both versions was not intended to use a V belt - it would be 1930 before they appeared on small machine tools - but a round leather "rope", often referred to as a "gut drive" (as in catgut).
+The headstock pulley was not intended to use a V belt - it would be 1930 before they appeared on small machine tools - but a round leather "rope", often referred to as a "gut drive" (as in catgut).

-It's possible that, for the smaller model, the maker would also have offered a stand with treadle drive, though if not, a compact and less-expensive "foot motor" might have been available, examples the type being shown at the bottom of the page..
+It's possible that, for the smaller models, the maker would also have offered a stand with treadle drive, though if not, a compact and less-expensive "foot motor" might have been available, examples the type being shown at the bottom of the page..